radupotop/battling-knights/README.md

 ## Serialize class:

+- Read instructions from from the `moves.txt` file
-    serialize to JSON format and write to FS.
+- Serialize to JSON format and write to FS.

-## Serialize class:

-    deserialize from move.txt file and run application

 ## Battle class:

+    Battle and kill knights.

+## RunGame class:

-    Run deserialized instructions and update Arena, Knights, etc.
+    Run instructions and update Arena, Knights, etc.

-We are able to determine the position of a knight either by referring to `knight.pos` or by referring to `arena.board`.

 # Usage